inicula/cpp-misc/simd_prefers_32bit_data.md

 With GCC's approach, compared to the non-mismatched case, there will be more instructions needed to extract the intermediate `YMMWORD` result of the `and-not` operation (as shown above).

-With Clang's approach, compared to the non-mismatched case, the size of loads from memory into AVX registers will be smaller regardless of unrolling or not (with unrolling, in the hot loop for *8-bit data/8-bit counter*, it evaluates 8 `YMMWORDs` per iteration, while for *8-bit data/64-bit counter*, it evaluates 8 `DWORDs` per iteration).
+With Clang's approach, compared to the non-mismatched case, the size of loads from memory into AVX registers will be smaller regardless of unrolling or not (with unrolling, in the hot loop for `8-bit data, 8-bit counter`, it evaluates 8 `YMMWORDs` per iteration, while for `8-bit data, 64-bit counter`, it evaluates 8 `DWORDs` per iteration).

 The bigger the mismatch is, Clang's version does better than GCC's.
 For example, `8-bit data, 64-bit counter`:
 ```